 Reduce, Reuse and Recycling in the Workplace

-It doesn’t matter if you are a large or small organisation, reduction of waste and reuse of materials are the first steps in demonstrating you are environmentally aware, keen to help reduce waste and contribute positively towards climate change.
+It doesn’t matter if you are a large or small organisation, a community group or charity reduction of waste and reuse of materials are the first steps in demonstrating you are environmentally aware, keen to help reduce waste and contribute positively towards climate change.
 Enthusiasm is the key and helps with implementing a simple, workable and worthwhile environmental policy.

-Recycling is an easy and effective way to encourage eco-friendly behavior while allowing you contribute towards a positive impact on climate across the world or “Your Global Market Place” We can all do our part for our earth every day by simply recycling bottles, metal, paper, electronics and other waste products.
+Recycling is an easy and effective way to encourage eco-friendly behavior while allowing you contribute towards a positive impact on the environment and climate.
+We can all do our part for our world every day by starting to recycling bottles, metal, paper, electronics and other waste products.

 Although recycling is important, it’s only one part of the three R’s.
 Recycling is sometimes considered the easier choice as its similar to throwing something away.
 Its not much different to putting the item in a different bin or making a call to arrange a collection of an old PC or printer.
 However, there are many opportunities in a day for reducing or reusing what you think are waste materials.

 17 Tips for Organisations